-- A. Reporting Criminal Actions and Other Emergencies Occurring on Campus - 1.
+- A. Reporting Criminal Actions and Other Emergencies Occurring within Clery Geography - 1.
 Reporting Crimes and Emergencies. - a.
-Students and others who become aware of criminal actions or other emergencies anywhere on campus should report these to the University of Utah Police Department ("UUPD").
-The process for reporting crimes and emergencies is set forth in a University Procedure accompanying this Policy.
-Incidents reported to UUPD will be investigated for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.
-Additionally, incidents reported to UUPD will be included in the statistical report contained in the Campus Security Report prepared annually by the University. - b.
+Students and others who become aware of criminal actions or other emergencies anywhere within Clery Geography should report these to the University of Utah Department of Public Safety/Police Department ("University Police").
+The process for reporting crimes and emergencies is set forth in University Procedure P1-011A accompanying this Policy.
+Incidents reported to University Police will be investigated for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.
+Additionally, incidents reported to University Police will be included in the statistical report contained in the Campus Security Report prepared annually by the University. - b.
 Criminal actions may also be reported to the individuals or offices listed below.
-Reports made to these persons or offices, and not also made to UUPD, will be included in the statistical report in the Campus Security Report but generally will not be investigated by the police:
+Reports made to these persons or offices, and not also made to University Police, will be included in the statistical report in the Campus Security Report but generally will not be investigated by the police:

-Dean of Students Office [801-581-7066 270 Union Department of Human Resources 801-581-2169 420 Wakara W Suite 105

-Poli Dat

-Vie

-Wel

-1 of 8

-Housing & Residential Education 801-587-2002 822 Benchma University Student Apartments 801-581-8667 1945 Sunnysic Student Affairs, School of Medicine 801-587-3657 30 N. 1900 E.
+Office of the Dean of Students [801-581-7066 270 Union Department of Human Resources 801-581-2169 420 Wakara Way Suite 105 Housing & Residential Education 801-587-2002 822 Benchmark Plaza University Student Apartments 801-581-8667 1945 Sunnyside Ave.
+Student Affairs, School of Medicine 801-587-3657 30 N. 1900 E. #1C101 imminent or ongiong threat to students and employees.
+Anyone with information warranting a timely warning should report the circumstances to the University Police.
+The University may issue these warnings via postings on campus, through the Campus Alert system, through local news media, or in other ways.
+The individual or office responsible for issuing the warning will vary depending on how the warning is issued.